Johnathan Andrews Full Biography

-Johnathan Andrews is a versatile photographer, documentary filmmaker, keynote speaker, author, founder of the Johnathan Andrews Academy and freelance journalist.
+Johnathan Andrews is a versatile photographer, documentary filmmaker, keynote speaker, author, founder of the Johnathan Andrews Academy, producer, film director, freelance journalist and entrepreneur.

 His passion for photography developed long before 1997 when he captured his first image of the Acropolis in Athens and his work has since evolved into a complex operation which now also includes film making.